aaronshaver/google-privacy-enhancer/README.md

 Google Privacy Enhancer
 =====================

-Does it make you nervous that search engines can assemble a profile on you based on what you search for?
-Would you like for your search requests to be more private, to blend into the crowd a little more?
+Are you worried that search engines can assemble a profile on you based on what you search for?
+Would you like your search activity to be more private?

-Google Privacy Enhancer is a solution to this problem.
-It will perform random searches in random intervals while you are logged into your Google account for as long as you let it run.
+Google Privacy Enhancer performs random searches in random intervals while you are logged into your Google account for as long as you let it run.
 This acts to "smoke bomb" or "fuzz" your search history, so that Google can't easily generate a profile on you.

-This program is for educational and entertainment purposes only, and could be adapted for use with other sites, such as Amazon.com.
+This program interacts with Google.com, but it could be adapted for use with other sites, such as Amazon.com.
 (Have you ever noticed your Amazon search history influencing targeted ads on sites other than Amazon?
 I have!)

 Installation and Usage
 ------------